juandpinto/thesis-manuscript/source/13_results.md

 The possible research applications of such a dictionary are the reason I chose to include so much data with each entry.

 I also hope that educators will find use in the lemmas and their rankings, either for identifying the vocabulary to include in their textbooks, to teach in their classrooms, or to focus on in their conversation groups.
-The FDOSH can similarly serve independent learners, or students of Hebrew who wish to take greater control of the vocabulary they deliberately study.
+The FDOSH can similarly serve independent learners or students of Hebrew who wish to take greater control of the vocabulary they deliberately study.

 Even more than all of this, however, the FDOSH can serve as an example for future frequency dictionaries.
 I have chosen to place heavy emphasis on the creation process itself in order to make it easily reproducible for comparable projects in other languages.
 In so doing, my hope is that similar educational resources and research tools will become widely available.